senx/warp10-timelion/README.md

   },
 ```

 Header corresponds to the pattern to match in error return (by default it's warp10).
-If using an old Warp 10 backend, it might be cityzendata.

 Add the warpscript.js in (src/core_plugins/timelion/server/series_function) folder.